fecrol/CrazyEights/README.md

 A version of the Crazy Eights card game made with Python 3 and PyGame.
 Crazy Eights is a fun and simple card game that can be played with a standard 52 card deck.

 ## How to Play
-Tyoically two to four people play Crazy Eights.
+Typically two to four people play Crazy Eights.
 If there are two players, each player gets 7 cards.
 If there are more, each player gets 5 cards.

 The goal of the game is to discard all the cards in your hand.